aki2o/plsense/README.md

 ### After installation

-Making config file is easy for using this tool.
+Making config file is easy way for using this tool.
 Do `plsense` on terminal. plsense confirm whether make config file.

 \* For remake config file, do `plsense config`.